We are thrilled to welcome you to Norwich University, home of the Cadets and birthplace of ROTC.

 Noon-1 p.m.Commuter Student Info SessionCabot 085This session provides an overview of the support resources available to commuter and early college students.
 All non-residential students are encouraged to attend all New Student Orientation events for the most comprehensive introduction to Norwich University.

-1:30-2:30 p.m.Welcome CeremonyShapiro FieldhouseStudents and families are welcomed by key university leaders, including the president, commandant, dean of students, and student affairs staff.
+1:30-2:30 p.m.Welcome CeremonyShapiro FieldhouseDuring this event, students and families are welcomed by key university leaders, including the president, commandant, dean of students, and Student Affairs staff.
 Speakers share insights about Norwich’s values, expectations, and opportunities, helping students succeed and understand what it means to be part of the Norwich community.

 2:30-3:30 p.m.Introduction to Orientation LeadersShapiro Fieldhouse lawnStudents will be introduced to their orientation leader, who will serve as a guide throughout the orientation experience.
 During this session, students will participate in icebreaker activities, review the orientation schedule, and begin building connections with others in their orientation group.